EncodedVenom/RemoteComponent/README.md

 ## Installation

-Use Wally and add to your wally.toml:
+Use Wally and add to your wally.toml.
+The following is the current up-to-date version:
 ```
-RemoteComponent = "encodedvenom/remotecomponent@^1"
+RemoteComponent = "encodedvenom/remotecomponent@1.0.1"
 ```

+Alternatively you may copy the `init.lua` file in the repository and use it as you see fit.

+## Changelogs

+### Update 1.0.1
+Changed default behavior.
+Will now use component tag as a namespace if none is specified.